daticahealth/Datica-V3/site/content/pages/2.ehr-integration/index.md

         item_art: /assets/img/art/apis-art.svg
       -
         type: set_items
-        item_content: 'APIs have been a staple in the digital economy for the past two decades across industries like finance and supply chain.
-Imagine being free to focus on solving your strategic problems, instead of the worry and cost of integration.
-Now you can with Datica Integrate.'
+        item_content: |
+          In the past, integration projects have been frustrating obstacles for innovation teams, preventing them from creating breakthrough solutions for overwhelmed medical professionals.
+The flexibility to offer both standards-based integration and advanced, custom endpoints, allows for support of use cases like:
+          - population health
+          - automation
+          - prior auth, telehealth, AI/ML, and many more.
         item_art: /assets/img/art/integration-projects-art.svg
       -
         type: set_items
         item_content: 'We have experience and successful integrations with all major EHRs, as well as custom, one-off integrations.
 It is simple — you connect to our universal API once and we take care of the rest.
 With Datica Integrate, scaling quickly is made possible.'
         item_art: /assets/img/art/ehr-list-art.png
       -
         type: set_items